theNewDynamic/thenewdynamic.com/content/en/article/toward-headless-cms-with-hugo-2.md

 __Step 2__ simply runs a Hugo project using the markdown files generated during __Step 1__.

-Now there's a lot of way to implement __Step 1__.
-Netlify for instance has a "build" plugin solution you can run before your build.
-It's currently limited to NodeJS though, and requires jumping through several hoops when building locally but it works.
+There are lot of ways to implement __Step 1__: Netlify, for instance, has a "build" plugin solution you can run before your build.
+It is currently limited to NodeJS and requires jumping through several hoops when building locally, but is an option.

 CloudCannon on the other hand reads a `prebuild` file on your repo which can include any script to be run before the build.